 Dates for your diary

-The return of Mumbai Gallery Weekend (31 Jan – 4 Feb 2018) sees 30 spaces showcasing over 60 artists; while Kala Ghoda Arts Festival (Sat 3th Feb – Sun 11th Feb 2018) will see a week-long celebration of art, culture & heritage in this most charming pocket of Bombay.
+The return of Mumbai Gallery Weekend each year (usually in January) sees 30 spaces showcasing over 60 artists; while Kala Ghoda Arts Festival (the event of February) will see a week-long celebration of art, culture & heritage in this most charming pocket of Bombay.

 You can also explore the revolving list of new exhibitions at Art Night Thursday gallery walks, on the second Thursday of each month.